Tuesday, December 2, 2014

 • Catherine is listed as 80 years old.
 This would mean she was born between July 1769 and July 1770, which is in conflict with the prior census records.

-In the April 1813 entries of U.S. Army, Register of Enlistments, 1798-1914, a Jotham Morrill appears, to be rather close in age, and enlisted in NH.
-This Jotham is listed as having black eyes, black hair, and dark complexion, and enlisted at 45 years of age, fighting in the War of 1812.
+In the April 1813 entries of U.S. Army, Register of Enlistments, 1798-1914, a Jotham Morrill appears, to be rather close in age, and enlisted in NH's 4th U.S. Infantry.
+This Jotham is listed as having black eyes, black hair, and dark complexion, and enlisted at 45 years of age on 4/24/1813, fighting in the War of 1812.

 Given that the name "Jotham Morrill" was so unique, I am quite certain that this is his record, and that '4 made 5' means that he was given credit for his full five years of service, even though he was discharged for being sick.

-As for his age, if he truly was 45 at the date of this record, it means that he was born between April 25, 1767 and April 24, 1768, which runs as a conflict against the 1830 and 1850 Census, as shown above, but only a discrepancy of about 3 or 4 years.
+As for his age, if he truly was 45 at the date of this record, it means that he was born between April 25, 1767 and April 24, 1768, which runs as a conflict against the 1830 and 1850 Census, as shown above.
+Did Jotham say he was 45 on the enlistment papers when he was truly 40?
+If so, he may have done so in order to meet a requirement age in order to get a more seasoned role in the War.

-As for this Jotham's birthplace, the Town of Berwick Maine is a big clue that he was descended from the John Morrell of Kittery line, as was William Morrill of Moultonboro (who was of close enough age to be a sibling, and the two men were living next door to each other on the 1800 Census!).
+As for this Jotham's birthplace, I believe that the Town of Berwick Maine may have a clue that he was descended from the John Morrell of Kittery line, as was William Morrill of Moultonboro (who was of close enough age to be a sibling, and the two men were living next door to each other on the 1800 Census!).
+William happens to be buried at the Bean Cemetery in Moultonboro, alongside his daughter Charlotte, and her husband Jacob Graves (1803-1871).
+Jotham's daughter Statira is also buried at Bean Cemetery, alongside her husband Ephraim Graves (1791-1845).
+I can't help but believe there is a connection to these to Graves families somehow, but cannot find proof yet.

 I've written a study of the Tuftonboro Morrills, which can be read here.